 A large number of participants mentioned new job creation as a perceived benefit of building decarbonization.
 This response was not surprising given the focus of the panel discussions on the number, types and potential quality of jobs that would result from large-scale building decarb programs.
-A significant number listed public health as a primary benefit, with a smaller number mentioning emissions reductions.
-"If there are processes in place, folks who come from impacted communities can have access to these new jobs.
+A significant number listed public health as a primary "If there are processes in place, folks who come from impacted communities can have access to these new jobs.
 From a worker's rights standpoint, it is an opportunity to bring work to the table together.
 It is an opportunity for collaboration."